dudeNumber4/database-migration/README.md

 # Database Change Management System
 A system for automating the propogation of database changes throughout all dev/stage/prod instances.
 Database diff scripts are generated between database state changes (`GenerateMigrationScript.ps1`).
 Ad-Hoc scripts can be added at any time as well.  `CommitDatabaseScripts.ps1` adds scripts to a known directory for execution at runtime.
 Scripts are numbered so that they can be replayed at any time (such as when creating an entirely new database and bringing it up to current state).
 The record of scripts that have been executed is kept in a table created by `MigrationsJournal.sql`.
 This script is placed as script #1 in the script runtime directory.
 At script execution time ("Service" below), this journal is ensured to be present first.
-The Service accounts for multiple instances starting up concurrently.
+The Service accounts for multiple instances starting up concurrently (load balancing).

 ## Components
 * Database Project
   * Powershell Scripts
   * Database compare: `UpdateProject.scmp`
-  * Well known "Scripts" and it's 2 subdirectories.
+  * Well known "Scripts" directory and it's 2 subdirectories.
   * `DatabaseState.dacpac`: A file that captures database state represented by the project.
-* DatabaseMigrator: A C# project that processes the scripts.
+* A .Net project that processes the scripts.
-  * `DatabaseMigrator.cs`: entry point.
   * DatabaseMigration/RuntimeScripts: Folder that contains the scripts that originated in the database project.
-* Service: A sample service that utilizes DatabaseMigrator
 * Git Hooks: Refer to the separate ReadMe in the GitHooks folder.

 ### Dependencies
 1. sqlpackage.exe: Sql Server Data Tools must be installed.
 2. Visual Studio: The powershell scripts will only work from VS package manager console (see the scripts for details).
 3. Sql Server.  `DatabaseMigrator.cs` assumes Sql Server, but could probably be easily modified for a different database.
 There must only be one database to manage in the repository where this is put into place.
-4. Git version (whatever version introduced merge hooks; I really couldn't determine).
+4. Git.
 5. Powershell v6 (core) or greater.
 To ensure it's installed correctly, open a git bash shell and type `where pwsh`.
-If it can't be found; find where it's installed and ensure that's on your path.
+If it can't be found, find where it's installed and ensure that's on your path.

-#### Initial Configuration (i.e., what the nuget package that doesn't yet exist should do)
-* Add a database project to your solution.
-  * Note that the database name is, by default, the same as the database project.
-This could probably be detected by the scripts, but is not currently the case; it assumes they are the same.
-  * As such, name the database project to match your database name.
-If you don't already have a database, create one with the same name as your database project.
-    * The database name must be consistent across all environments.
+6. Note: Your database project name and database name are expected to match.
 I think this is a good thing.

-  * Add all .ps1 and psm1 scripts from the root of this `MigrationDatabase` project to the root of your database project.
+#### Initial Configuration
-  * Add folders Scripts/AdHoc and Scripts/Migrations to your database project.
+* Add migrator code to your service:
-  * Copy `UpdateProject.scmp` from this `MigrationDatabase` to your database project.
-  * In your solution configuration, remove the database project from the build for Debug and Release; it will never need to be part of the normal build process and will fail if called from .net core CLI.
-  * Add a table named MigrationsJournal to your database project.
-Set it's (text) definition to this project's table of that name.
+  * `using var migrator = new DatabaseMigrator(new ConsoleStartupLogger());` // YourLogger is a façade to your logging system that implements IStartupLogger
+  * `migrator.PerformMigrations(YOUR_CONNECTION_STRING);`
+* Start/run your service.
+  * Your database should now have a table named MigrationsJournal.
+If not, check whatever logging you plugged in above.
 * Set the current state of your database project:
    * Using `UpdateProject.scmp`:
      * Open the file, set the left side to point to your database; right side (target) to your database project.
 NOTE: reference your local server as '.', not with your machine name.
 This so your teammates can use the compare file as is - it will persist.
      * Hit compare.
+       * Note: If you don't care about users, roles, etc., you can go into compare options and deselect those types of objects.
-     * Update your database project (adding to it any tables that may already exist in your database).
+     * Update your database project (adding to it any objects that may already exist in your database).
      * Close it, saving changes/settings.
-* Copy the `DatabaseMigration` project into your solution.
-* Reference `DatabaseMigration` from your Service.
-* Search the solution for ":Configure:" and change where necessary.
-* Copy `deploy-database-git-scripts.ps1` to the root of your repo.
-Open a powershell console and run it: `. ./deploy-database-git-scripts.ps1`
-* Somewhere in your service startup, call DatabaseMigrator.PerformMigrations.
-* Run your service; ensure table MigrationsJournal has been added to your database.
-* Copy this ReadMe into your database project.
-Search / Replace "MigrationDatabase" below this point and change to your database project name.

 ### Usage
 * Here are the 2 main use cases:
   * Letting it help you with scripts.
+(In addition to this section, see next section below).
     * Upon branch creation, the current database state is captured (see section Database State for more).
     * Make your changes via code, directly in your database, or in the database project.
       * If you make changes in code or in the database, update the database project: